Published March 10, 2015 by Scott Allen Burns; last updated Sept 19, 2017

 Our eyes are sensitive to a range of electromagnetic radiation oscillating faster than radio waves and microwaves, but slower than x-rays and gamma rays.
 The wavelength range of visible light is roughly 400 to 700 nanometers (nm) going from the violet end to the red end of the spectrum.

-Generally, we can describe how an object appears to have a color as a three step process.
+Generally, we can describe how an object appears to have a color as a four step process.

 - The object is illuminated by a light source.